fhessel/smartpeg/api/README.md

 ## REST API

-Need to change the driver for the database if not using mysql.
+Need to change the datasource for the database if not using mysql.

-Need to change database connexion informations
+Need to change database connexion informations in db.properties